Immunisation

 This poster highlights the importance of infant vaccination and keeping up to date with appointments.

-Immunisations at one year of age - features the immunisation schedule from February 2022
+Immunisations at one year of age - features the immunisation schedule from July 2025 (leaflet)

 Immunising preschool children against flu (leaflet)